opencontainers/wg-reference-types/docs/proposals/PROPOSAL_D.md

 The distribution-spec is unmodified.
 Querying for a reference involves pulling either existing tags pointing to an index that includes the artifact and image, or pulling new tags that use the digest of the referenced image in the tag value.

-The index with the embedded artifact references may be pushed to one of three tags.
+References may be pushed to the following tags.
-The following assumes the original index digest was `sha256:000000...` before the artifacts were added:

 1. `<repo>:<tag>`:
    - Pushing directly to the target `<tag>` is useful when artifacts are added by the image originator.
-   - Altering an existing tag will change the digest, and should be avoided on copies of the referenced artifact.
+   - Altering an existing index after it is released is not recommended since it will change the digest.
-1. `<repo>:sha256-000000....<type>`:
+1. `<repo>:<alg>-<ref>.<hash>.<type>`:
+   - E.g. `registry.example.org/project-d:sha256-0000000000000000000000000000000000000000000000000000000000000000.0404040404040404.sbom`
+   - `<alg>`: the digest algorithm
+   - `<ref>`: the referenced digest (limit of 64 characters)
+   - `<hash>`: hash of this artifact (limit of 16 characters)
-   - Type indicates the type of artifact (sig, sbom, etc).
+   - `<type>`: type of artifact for filtering
-   - This may point directly to the artifact instead of the index.
-   - Updating this tag with additional artifacts requires the use of an index and has potential race conditions.
-1. `<repo>:sha256-000000....<hash>.<type>`:
    - Adding a short hash of the artifact allows multiple artifacts of the same type with little risk of collision or race conditions.
-   - This may point directly to the artifact instead of the index.
+   - This may point directly to an artifact instead of the index.
-   - This increases query complexity since a tag listing must be retrieved and parsed.
+   - Image originators should include these tags for every referenced image inside their index, pointing to the same digest as the original index.
+     E.g. `sha256-010101...a0a0a0.sig` and `sha256-020202...b0b0b0.sbom` would be created and both point to `sha256:000000...`.
+   - Periodic garbage collection may be performed by clients pushing new references, deleting stale references that have been replaced with newer versions, and tags that no longer point to an accessible manifest.

 [image-spec-index]: https://github.com/opencontainers/image-spec/blob/main/image-index.md